CosmoChief/astrodoges/README.md

     F ._) /"| F    |   |  >..<  |    | |\.'             |            Q

-                              ASTRODOGES
+                               BUSDSTAR

-The Astrodoge is a community driven, fair launched DeFi Token.
+The BUDStar is a community driven, fair launched DeFi Token.
 Four functions occur during each trade: Reflection, LP Acquisition, Burn, and Charity Donations

 ## Features

 Community driven & fair launch.
-Karma transfers rewards from a donation wallet to fund charities selected by the holders.
+BUDStar transfers rewards from a donation wallet to fund charities selected by the holders.
 Every trade contributes towards automatically generating liquidity that goes into multiple pools used by exchanges.
-Holders & Charities earn passive income rewards through static reflection as they watch their balance of BUSD grow indefinately.
+Holders income rewards through static reflection as they watch their balance of BUSD grow indefinately.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)